c1jb/c1jb/README.md

 -Additional topics will be chosen from pattern matching, file compression, cryptology, dynamic and linear programming, and exhaustive search

-CSC 365 Introduction to Database Systems
+CSC 365 Introduction to Database Systems - TA for 365 as well.

 -Basic principles of database management systems (DBMS) and of DBMS application development